Prime Time - Before & After School Club

 The school policies and procedures cover such areas as accident and sickness procedures, health & safety and behaviour management, fire and child protection are available to be viewed at the school.

-Any children attending The Hills Academy aged from their third to ninth birthdays are eligible to attend the Club.
+Any children attending The Hills Academy aged from their third to eleventh birthdays are eligible to attend the Club.
 (For more detailed information see the Admissions Policy).

 Children will be supervised at all times by Club staff until they are collected by their parents or a named person 16 years and older.
 The Club works on a ratio of 1 member of staff for every 8 children.

-All staff have been subject to Criminal Record checks.
+All staff have been subject to Enhanced Criminal Record checks.